mmomtchev/nobind/README.md

  * Automatic locking can lead to a deadlock.
 If there are two wrapped methods that can be called with multiple objects in a random order, there is a risk of a deadlock.
 For example when calling asynchronously `fn(a, b)` and `fn(b, a)` at almost the same time, the first one can lock `a` and wait for a lock on `b`, while the second one is holding `b` and waiting for a lock on `a`.
 The best way to ensure that this never happens is to always reference the objects in the same order.

+Also note that iterators do not lock the object except for the duration of the call that creates the iterator.
+Whether the object supports being modified while it is iterated depends on the underlying C++ library.

+Similarly `Nobind::ReturnNested` references do not lock the parent object.
+Once again, whether it is possible to modify the parent object at the same time as a member object depends on the called C++ code.
+As, usually, this is not the case, this might be added in a future version.

 Async locking is another complex feature which certainly introduces new bugs and has a performance cost, it can be disabled by defining `NOBIND_NO_ASYNC_LOCKING`.

 ### R-value references